Approximate propagation of normal distributions for stochastic optimal control of nonsmooth systems: Uncertainty propagation for piecewise affine systems

-As already discussed in the previous section this approximation is heuristic in that it does not allow for an arbitrarily small error for any given system in the form \eqref{eq:f_pw_aff}, since the error cannot be influenced by choice of hyper parameters.
-However, the approximation is principled in the following sense: (a) If $A_1=A_2$ and $\bar f_1 = \bar f_2$, i.e., if effectively there is no discontinuity, the corresponding Lyapunov equation for a linear system is recovered \cite{Soederstroem2002}. (b) With increasing distance of the mean from the switching surface, as measured in terms of the projected standard deviation $\sigma_g$, both $\tilde\phi_g(\bar x_g; \mu, \Sigma)$ and $\tilde\Phi_g(\bar x_g; \mu, \Sigma)$ decay exponentially to $0$ resp. $1$.
+which is identical to \eqref{eq:f_mu}.
+The variance dynamics \eqref{eq:Sig_mu} follow from Lemma~\ref{lem:Sig_dot_lazy}. \end{proof} As discussed in the previous section, this approximation leads to an error even in the piecewise constant case.
+However, it is principled in the following sense: (a) If $A_1=A_2$ and $\bar f_1 = \bar f_2$, i.e., if effectively there is no discontinuity, the corresponding Lyapunov equation for a linear system is recovered \cite{Soederstroem2002}. (b) With increasing distance of the mean from the switching surface, as measured in terms of the projected standard deviation $\sigma_g$, both $\tilde\phi_g(\bar x_g; \mu, \Sigma)$ and $\tilde\Phi_g(\bar x_g; \mu, \Sigma)$ decay exponentially to $0$ resp. $1$.
 Thus, the Lyapunov dynamics for the corresponding mode are recovered asymptotically.

 \begin{example} We consider a linear spring/dashpot contact-impact model \cite{Brogliato2016}.
 The system has state $x=(q,v)$ with position $q \in \R$ and velocity $v \in \R$.
 The position $q=0$ corresponds to the system being in contact with a wall but with uncompressed spring.
 For $q<0$ the system is in contact and the spring is compressed such that $\dot v = -k q - c v$, with spring constant $k$ and damping $c$.
 For $q>0$ there is no contact and the spring is uncompressed.
 However, an external force of magnitude $g$ is applied, pushing the mass towards the wall.
 Thus in this case $\dot v = -g$.
 Overall, the dynamics can be written as